flores-jacob/RoboND-Perception-Project/writeup/perception_writeup.md

 ![colored-clusters](./images/ex1/cluster.png)

 #### 2. Complete Exercise 3 Steps.
-Features extracted and SVM trained.
-Object recognition implemented.
+Features are extracted and an SVM is trained.
+Object recognition is implemented.
 For exercise 3, we:
-1. Generate training sets by capturing color and normal historgrams of objects.
-The script used in this instance can be found at `RoboND-Perception-Exercises/Exercise-3/sensor_stick/scripts/capture_features.py`.
+1. Generate training sets by capturing color and normal histograms of objects.
+A copy of the script used here can be found at `/home/robond/catkin_ws/src/RoboND-Perception-Project/exercise_3_code/capture_features.py`.
 In this instance, we iterated 50 times for each object.
-The resultant training set can be found at `RoboND-Perception-Exercises/Exercise-3/sensor_stick/scripts/training_sets/training_set_complete_50.sav`.
+A copy of the resultant training set can be found at `/home/robond/catkin_ws/src/RoboND-Perception-Project/exercise_3_code/training_sets/training_set_complete_50.sav`.
 2. Once training sets have been generated, we proceed to train our models using these.
-The training script used can be found at `RoboND-Perception-Exercises/Exercise-3/sensor_stick/scripts/train_svm.py` and the resulting model can be found at `RoboND-Perception-Exercises/Exercise-3/sensor_stick/scripts/models/model.sav`.
+A copy of the training script used can be found at `/home/robond/catkin_ws/src/RoboND-Perception-Project/exercise_3_code/train_svm.py` and the resulting model can be found at `/home/robond/catkin_ws/src/RoboND-Perception-Project/exercise_3_code/models/model.sav`.
 The resultant confusion matrices are shown below

 Confusion Matrix